-- (1) Where an obstacle-free route includes a change in level, there shall be a step-free route providing an alternative to stairs for mobility impaired people. - (2) Staircases on the obstacle-free routes shall have a minimum width of 160 cm measured between the handrails.
+- (1) Where an obstacle-free route includes a change in level, there shall be a step-free route providing an alternative to stairs for mobility impaired people. - (2) Steps and stairs on the obstacle-free routes shall have a minimum width of 160 cm measured between the handrails.
+Staircases on the obstacle free routes shall have a minimum width of 160 cm measured between the handrails.
 As a minimum the first and last steps shall be indicated by a contrasting band and as a minimum tactile warning surface indicators shall be installed before the first descending step. - (2a) As a minimum the first and last steps of a flight of stairs shall be indicated by a contrasting band.
-This requirement shall apply from a single step. - (2b) As a minimum tactile warning surface indicators shall be installed before the first descending step of staircases. - (3) Ramps shall be installed for persons with disabilities and persons with reduced mobility unable to use stairs where lifts are not provided.
+This requirement shall apply from a single step. - (2b) As a minimum tactile warning surface indicators shall be installed before the first descending step of staircases of three steps or more. - (3) Ramps shall be installed for persons with disabilities and persons with reduced mobility unable to use stairs where lifts are not provided.
 They shall have a moderate gradient.
-A steep gradient is allowed for ramps on short distances only. - (3a) When they are used as a complement to stairs, ramps may have a width of 120cm. - (4) Stairs and ramps shall be provided with handrails on both sides and at two levels. - (5) Lifts shall be provided where ramps are not available and shall be at least of type 2 in accordance with the specification referenced in Appendix A, index 1.
-Type 1 lifts are allowed in the case of stations being renewed or upgraded only. - (6) Escalators and moving walks shall be designed in accordance with the specification referenced in Appendix A, index 2.
+A steep gradient is allowed for ramps on short distances only. - (3a) When they are used as a complement to stairs, ramps may have a width of 120cm. - (4) Stairs of three steps or more and ramps shall be provided with handrails on both sides and at two levels. - (5) Lifts shall be provided where ramps are not available and shall be at least of type 2 in accordance with the specification referenced in Appendix A, index [1].
+Type 1 lifts are allowed in the case of stations being renewed or upgraded only. - (6) Escalators and moving walks shall be designed in accordance with the specification referenced in Appendix A, index [2].

-(7) Level track crossings can form part of an obstacle-free route when they comply with the requirements of point 4.2.1.15.
+(7) Level track crossings can form part of an obstacle-free route when they comply with the requirements of point clause 4.2.1.15.